allan-walpy/my-dev-guide/code_conventions.md

 `AV2305 Document all public, protected and internal types and members`

-**recommendation**: documenting code allows ide to pop-up the documentation when your class is used somewhere else; furthermore, by properly documenting your classes, tools can generate professionally looking class documentation;
+**recommended**: documenting code allows ide to pop-up the documentation when your class is used somewhere else; furthermore, by properly documenting your classes, tools can generate professionally looking class documentation;